 “These new retail centers have everything, including condos and apartments,” Lepianka states.
 “Now, people can walk from their homes to grab a bite to eat, see a movie, visit the dentist, and run in to a store to buy a new pair of jeans.”

 As malls continue to progress into mini villages, specific retailers are adopting the same idea of bridging the gap between merchandising and experiences, and the point-of-purchase display has its role.

 Brands like Lululemon have perfected the art of encouraging customers to interact with product through exciting experiences, resulting in greater brand loyalty and product interest.

 “It’s not a new concept, as retailers have been experimenting with activating their shopping experience for a while,” Lepianka admits.
 “But, as we go forward into 2020, we’re going to see even more creative ways to seamlessly blend product with exciting, Instagram-worthy experiences.
 Look at what Nike Live is doing with its locally-personalized stores and Canada Goose with its Cold Room.
 We’re moving past the days of run-of-the-mill pop-up shops serving as ‘enough’ when it comes to brand encounters.”

 As retail continues to develop within the new parameters of today, the point-of-purchase display and interactive kiosk industries will play crucial roles in helping retailers to provide the best customer experience on his or her path-to-purchase.

-As a leader in the point-of-purchase industry, Frank Mayer and Associates, Inc. works with countless brands and retailers to deliver merchandising, kiosk, and self-service solutions to fit their needs.
+As a leader in the point-of-purchase industry, Frank Mayer and Associates, Inc. works with countless brands and retailers to deliver merchandising, custom kiosk, and standard kiosk solutions to fit their needs.
 Learn a little more about our history here, and then let us humble-brag about some of our favorite work.